SurakiatP/ML-HousePricePrediction/README.md

   dvc pull
   ```

-## 📚 License
+## 🤝 Contributing
-This project is licensed under the **MIT License**.
+Feel free to fork the repository and submit a pull request with improvements.

 ---

-🚀 Happy Coding!
-If you have any questions, feel free to open an issue. 😊
+## 📜 License
+This project is licensed under the MIT License.

+---

+## ✨ Contact
+For questions, reach out at: [surakiat.0723@gmail.com] or connect on [LinkedIn](https://www.linkedin.com/in/surakiat-kansa-ard-171942351/)

+---